Denisganga/Mentor_Mate/README.md

 - **Django**: A high-level Python web framework for rapid development of web applications.
 - **HTML**: The standard markup language for creating web pages and web applications.
 - **CSS**: A style sheet language used for styling HTML elements and enhancing the presentation of web content.
-- **JavaScript (optional)**: Employed for client-side interactivity, such as real-time chat or dynamic user interfaces.
+- **JavaScript**: Employed for client-side interactivity, such as real-time chat or dynamic user interfaces.

 ## Setup